choyingw/Cross-Modal-Perceptionist/README.md

 Download pretrained models and 3DMM configuration data

 5. Download from [<a href="https://drive.google.com/file/d/1tqTSDrVVL3LkOWN-hduELm3YkWJ2ZUqu/view?usp=sharing">here</a>] (~160M) and unzip under the root folder.
-This will create 'pretrained_models' and 'train.configs' under the root folder.
+This will create 'pretrained_models' (trained by unsupervised CMP) and 'train.configs' (3DMM config data) under the root folder.

 Read the preprocessed fbank for inference

 6. `python demo.py` (This will fetch the preprocessed MFCC and use them as network inputs)
 7. Results will be generated under `data/results/` (pre-generated references are under `data/results_reference`)

-More preprocessed MFCC and 3D mesh (3DMM params) pairs can be downloaded: [<a href="https://drive.google.com/drive/folders/1tT36oDujNXBw5SpwhY3PiBnGIE0FbvCs?usp=sharing">Voxceleb-3D Data</a>].
+More preprocessed MFCC and 3D mesh (3DMM params) pairs can be downloaded: [<a href="https://drive.google.com/drive/folders/1tT36oDujNXBw5SpwhY3PiBnGIE0FbvCs?usp=sharing">Voxceleb-3D Data</a>] (about 100G).

 ##  <div align="center">Demo: Try it!
 Use device mic input </div>